php-dev-br/laravel-doc-pt-br/validation.md

 Given the example above, validation will fail and the user will be presented with the following error of _"Please describe photo #2."_

-If necessary, you may reference more deeply nested indexes and positions via `second-index`, `second-position`, `third-index`, `third-position`, etc.

-    'photos.*.attributes.*.string' => 'Invalid attribute for photo #:second-position.',

 <a name="validating-files"></a>

 ## Validating Files